 The Tour Leaders

-One thing I love about Intrepid is that they always hire leaders that are native to the country you’re visiting.
+One thing I love about Intrepid is that they always hire leaders who are native to the country you’re visiting.
 We had three tour leaders on this trip: Aly, who was our guide in Cusco and Ollantaytambo, Victor, who led us on The Inca Trail, and Clever, who turned back with a sick group member on the trail the second day.
 All three of them were awesome guides.
 They’d all done the trail a ridiculous number of times, spoke Quechua, Spanish, and English, and had unending patience.
 Intrepid has two guides on the trail – one leading the group and one walking with the last person.
 This is also in case anyone needs to turn back.
 Overall, my guides in Peru were some of my favorites out of all my Intrepid trips – seriously, I can’t say enough good things.

 Who travels with Intrepid?